mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 Thanks to a tremendous contribution long ago from then-community member Elias Nahum, we have full support for translation throughout Mattermost, and thanks to our community of translators, Mattermost is used in a variety of different languages.

 Because we support so many languages, we have to be aware of how to keep our applications properly translatable.
 There are many easy mistakes you can make when writing an application in one language that can make it difficult to translate into others.
-We use [react-intl](https://formatjs.io/docs/react-intl/) in our client-side applications and [go-i18n](https://github.com/nicksnyder/go-i18n) on the server which both offer a range of features to help with this, but we can still cause problems if we're not careful when using translated text.
+We use [React Intl](https://formatjs.io/docs/react-intl/) in our client-side applications and [go-i18n](https://github.com/nicksnyder/go-i18n) on the server which both offer a range of features to help with this, but we can still cause problems if we're not careful when using translated text.
 Here are a few examples of common problems that we've run into and how to solve them.

 ## Mistake 1: Not translating something

 This one is definitely the easiest to avoid, but it can still catch people who aren't used to writing applications outside their native language.

 For example, suppose someone is adding a new button to the web app using React.
-If they forget to make it to use react-intl, they may write something like this:
+If they forget to make it to use React Intl, they may write something like this:

 ```jsx
 function MyButton() {